Astros vs. Marlins Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (9-7) will take to the mound for the Astros and make his 23rd start of the season.
+- Cristian Javier (8-2) will take the mound for the Astros, his 23rd start of the season.

 |Opponent